vrockai/pipeline-test/docs/content.md

 ---

-## Positioning the preventive potential of microbiome treatments for cystic fibrosis in the context of current therapies
+## Positioning the preventive potential of microbiome treatments for cystic fibrosis in the context of current therapies.
+ 17.01.2024, _E Cauwenberghs, I De Boeck, I Spacova, I Van Tente, J Bastiaenssen, E Lammertyn, S Verhulst, K Van Hoorenbeeck, S Lebeer_

+Antibiotics and cystic fibrosis transmembrane conductance regulator (CFTR) modulators play a pivotal role in cystic fibrosis (CF) treatment, but both have limitations.
+Antibiotics are linked to antibiotic resistance and disruption of the airway microbiome, while CFTR modulators are not widely accessible, and structural lung damage and pathogen overgrowth still occur.
+Complementary strategies that can beneficially modulate the airway microbiome in a preventive way are highly needed.
+This could be mediated via oral probiotics, which have shown some improvement of lung function and reduction of airway infections and exacerbations, as a cost-effective approach.
+However, recent data suggest that specific and locally administered probiotics in the respiratory tract might be a more targeted approach to prevent pathogen outgrowth in the lower airways.
+This review aims to summarize the current knowledge on the CF airway microbiome and possibilities of microbiome treatments to prevent bacterial and/or viral infections and position them in the context of current CF therapies.

 [Source](https://www.cell.com/cell-reports-medicine/fulltext/S2666-3791(23)00600-6)

+10.1016/j.xcrm.2023.101371

 ---